walter-torricos-mojix-com/avro-generator/README.md

 # avro-generator

-To be able to use this plugin first publish it locally with:
-    $ sbt publishLocal
+## Steps add this plugin:
+1. Clone the repo.
-This way it will be published to {user.home}/.ivy2/local.
+2. Publish the plugin locally by running "$ sbt compile publishLocal" this way it will be published to {user.home}/.ivy2/local.

-Now you can add it as a plugin like any other plugin by adding it to the plugins.sbt file: addSbtPlugin("local" % "avro-generator" % "0.0.1")
+3. Add the plugin in your target project by adding the following line:
+addSbtPlugin("local" % "avro-generator" % "0.0.1")

-try with a local resolver in case of problems resolvers += Resolver.sonatypeRepo("local")
+to the file project/plugins.sbt

+## Usage
+Once you complete the steps to add the plugin you will be able to use it by running it like this from the root folder of the project:
+    $ sbt "avro complete.class.Name /path/to/output"